gregkrsak/godot-console-1/README.md

 ## License

-Copyright © 2020 FULL NAME and contributors
+Copyright © 2020 Mansur Isaev and contributors

 Unless otherwise specified, files in this repository are licensed under the MIT license.
 See [LICENSE.md](LICENSE.md) for more information.